hcarty/ocamlbrew/README.md

   Output from the build process will be directed to this file.
 This defaults to a randomly named file under `$TMPDIR` if defined or `/tmp` otherwise.
 * `$OCAMLBREW_FLAGS`
-  This is only for download-less installations.
-Specify which flags to pass to `ocamlbrew`.  `$OCAMLBREW_FLAGS` defaults to `-a`.
+  This is only for installations which do not involve downloading ocamlbrew locally.
+This variable specifies which flags to pass to `ocamlbrew`.

-Some command line arguments are available.
-See `ocamlbrew -h` for more information.
+  `$OCAMLBREW_FLAGS` defaults to `-a`.

-#### Command line flags
+#### Available command line flags
     -h         Display this message
     -b [path]  Use [path] as $OCAMLBREW_BASE
     -a         Install everything with no prompts